 The Hidden Fragmentation in Modern Workforce Models

-Most organisations have invested heavily in transforming their HR function.
-Core people systems are modernised, employee data is centralised and leadership has greater visibility than ever into their permanent workforce.
+Most organizations have invested heavily in transforming their HR function.
+Core people systems are modernized, employee data is centralized and leadership has greater visibility than ever into their permanent workforce.

 Yet a significant part of the workforce often remains outside that picture.

 This fragmentation is rarely deliberate.
-It emerges as workforce models evolve at different speeds: HR transformation accelerates whilst external workforce practices quietly lag behind.
+It emerges as workforce models evolve at different speeds: HR transformation accelerates while external workforce practices quietly lag behind.

-The result is a strategic blind spot: organisations believe they are managing their workforce, when in reality they are only managing parts of it.
+The result is a strategic blind spot: organizations believe they are managing their workforce, when in reality they are only managing parts of it.

 Challenging a Common Assumption: “External Workforce Is a Procurement Problem”

-For many organisations, the external workforce has historically been framed as a procurement concern: a matter of cost control, supplier management and compliance.
+For many organizations, the external workforce has historically been framed as a procurement concern: a matter of cost control, supplier management and compliance.

 That perspective reflects a different operating context, one that no longer aligns with how external workers are used today.